-I am Senior Lecturer in Psychology at the University of Westminster, and I have recently become PhD coordinator in Psychology (and joint PhD coordinator in the School of Social Sciences).
+I am Senior Lecturer and PhD Coordinator in Psychology at the University of Westminster.
 From 2016 to 2018, I was also Coordinator of Teaching and Learning in the Department of Psychology.

 My research focuses on the development of values from early childhood through adolescence to adulthood.
 I am the developer of the Picture-Based Value Survey for Children (PBVS-C), which is the first instrument to measure children’s through self-report.
 The PBVS-C has been adapted for application in 13 countries, and there are more adaptations ongoing.
 Based on this line of research, I submitted my Habilitation thesis entitled “Value Development in Childhood and Adolescence: Insights into an Emerging Field”, and I was awarded the Venia Legendi for Psychology by the University of Muenster, Germany.